MrLight/pytebis/readme.md

 ### read Data from TeBIS

 There are different functions to read data from the TeBIS Server.
 All functions have the some parameters.
-Only the return are specific to the function.
+Only the return is specific to the function.
 Parameters:

 `result = teb.getDataAsJson(names, start, end, rate=1)`